hamzamohdzubair/etching/law/constitutions/afghanistan/PITCHME.md

 +++
 We the people of Afghanistan:
 1. With firm faith in God Almighty and relying on his lawful mercy, and believing in the sacred religion of Islam,
++++
+2. Realizing the injustice and shortcoming of the past, and the numerous troubles imposed on our country,
 ---
 ### Chapter One
 ## The State